glowieframework/glowie-website/documentation/v1.x/extra/http-requests.md

 $crawler = new Crawler();
 ```

-You can pass two optional parameters in the constructor: the first is an array of custom headers to send in the request.
+You can pass three optional parameters in the constructor: the first is an array of custom headers to send in the request.
 Must be an associative array with the key being the **name** of the header and the value the header **value** (can be a string or an array of strings).

 _Example_
 ```php